dgosling/RoR2-Samus/README.md

 - MetaForce Team for Metroid Prime tools to remake Prime Bomb Effects
 - DrBibop for helping me add VR Support
 - Thunderkit Team for Making it Possible and Easy to use RoR2 Shaders Inside Unity
+- Vale-X for Making ThunderkitHenry
 ## Changelog
+` 2.1.2 `
+- Fixed Bug Relating to Using the Roll Skill in VR Spawning Infinite Bombs

+` 2.1.1 `
+- Added Back in VR Support
+- Changed Missiles to Require a KeyPress so Don't Accidently Fire Multiple

+` 2.1.0 `
+- Updated for SOTV
+- Temporary Removed VR Support until it is Updated
+- Removed AutoFire Toggle Config Option, Just Don't Use Bind if You Don't Want to Use it

+` 2.0.5 `
+- Fixed Being able to Switch to Autofire While in Morph Ball
+- Fixed Autofire Toggle Inconsistency

+` 2.0.4 `
+- Fixed Error Spam if you had Controls Tab Open in Settings with AutofireToggle Disabled

+` 2.0.3 `
+- Added AutoFire Beam Toggle Than you can Enable in the Config
+- Fixed Missiles not Firing if you Shoot the Beam Right after
+- Hopefully Fixed a Bug Where the Powerbomb's Cooldown Will Break for a Stage
+- Increased Powerbomb's Cooldown from 8 Seconds to 12

 ` 2.0.2 `
-- Fixed the camera clipping issue
+- Fixed the Camera Clipping Issue
-- Reduced Missile cooldown from 5 to 4 seconds
+- Reduced Missile Cooldown from 5 to 4 Seconds
-- slightly increased missile damage
-- increased super missile damage
+- Slightly Increased Missile Damage
+- Increased Super Missile Damage
-- missiles now cooldown when in morph ball
+- Missiles now Cooldown When in Morph Ball
-- power bombs now cooldown when not in morph ball
+- Powerbombs now Cooldown When Not in Morph Ball
-- increased missiles speed
-- reduced missiles and super missiles fire delay
-- increased morph ball bombs explosion radius
+- Increased Missiles Speed
+- Reduced Missiles and Super Missiles Fire Delay
+- Increased Morph Ball Bombs Explosion Radius
-- When in VR, the tracking missiles' tracker is now based on your dominant hand's aimray
+- When in VR, the Tracking Missiles' Tracker is now Based on Your Dominant Hand's Aimray

 ` 2.0.1 `
 - Forgot to Update SurvivorDef Name Token